 To apply to the Educational Specialist in School Psychology (Ed.S.) program, you must supply the following application materials:

-1. A written/typed personal goal statement that addresses:
+A written or typed personal goal statement that addresses:

 - postbaccalaureate experiences in teaching, counseling & assessment if any;

-The School Psychology EdS Program does not apply a definitive cutoff for the GRE score; however, as part of the admissions criteria, the faculty recommend a score that is at or above the 50th percentile on both the Verbal and Quantitative Sections of the GRE.
-This translates to a score of 151 or higher on the Verbal section and a score of 149 or higher on the Quantitative Section.
+The Educational Specialist in School Psychology program does not have a definitive cutoff for GRE scores.
+However, as part of the admissions criteria, the faculty recommend that students have a score that is at or above the 50th percentile on both the Verbal and Quantitative sections of the GRE.
+This translates to a score of 151 or higher on the Verbal section and a score of 149 or higher on the Quantitative section.

 Applicants who do not meet these criterion are advised to submit a written justification to explain why their GRE scores are not fully reflective of their ability.

-4. Grade-point average for latest 90 graded quarter credits (or 60 semester credits)
+The minimum undergraduate grade-point average for the latest 90 graded quarter credits (or 60 semester credits) is 3.5.

 Emphasis is placed on psychology and educational psychology grades.

 A personal interview with one or more members of the core faculty in School Psychology is required, and will only be arranged for applicants who remain competitive following review of the above documentation.
 (A phone interview may be conducted in lieu of a face-to-face interview at the discretion of the faculty.)